-Critical to the success of Women On Maintaining Education and Nutrition, a 501(c) 3 nonprofit social service organization, Jalyon Welsh-Cole has served the community in her position as Director since 2010.
-As a proactive leader, created to serve, Jalyon assesses the service need, and gets the job done.
+Critical to the success of Women On Maintaining Education and Nutrition, a 501(c) 3 nonprofit social service organization, Jalyon Welsh-Cole first served as youngest Board Member at age 8 with dreams of taking over and making waves impacting other’s with her teachings and story in her community and around the world.
+Serving the community in her position as Director since 2010 and as a proactive leader, created to serve, Jalyon assesses the service need, and gets the job done.

 Welsh-Cole began writing when she was very young.
 She started with short stories and poems which later became long stories of love, teenage life and girl power.
 She filled binders with writings about human rights, stories of powerful women she admired, reproductive rights, activism and equality.
 Clearly, at a young age she was determined to be heard.